shoheiyokoyama/SYBlinkAnimationKit/README.md

 ## Demo

-There are 5 types of Animation for Component.
+There are 5 types of animation for component.

 - Border
 <p align="left">